beehive-lab/TornadoVM/README.md

 _We have tested our docker images for CentOS >= 7.4 and Ubuntu >= 16.04._
 We currently have docker images for NVIDIA and Intel Integrated GPUs using OpenJDK 8 and GraalVM for JDK 8 and 11:
-* TornadoVM docker image for NVIDIA GPUs
+* TornadoVM docker images for NVIDIA GPUs
-* TornadoVM docker image for Intel Integrated Graphics
+* TornadoVM docker images for Intel Integrated Graphics

 ##### TornadoVM Docker for NVIDIA GPUs: